MicrosoftDocs/Hololens/hololens/security-hardware-backed-integrity.md

 ## TPM

 The Trusted Platform Module (TPM) is a specialized chip on an endpoint device.
 HoloLens 2 uses a TPM 2.0 which provides hardware-enforced key isolation.
+Learn more about [TPM fundamentals](https://docs.microsoft.com/windows/security/information-protection/tpm/tpm-fundamentals).

 ## Persistence Access Threat Protection